What is a chart of accounts? Definition and FAQs

 What is a 7-digit chart of accounts system?

-A seven-digit system is a more detailed way of organising accounts, often used by larger or more complex businesses.
-Each digit represents a different level of classification, such as a department, location or project.
-For most small businesses, a simpler three or four-digit system is usually enough.
+This is a more complex numbering system often used by larger organisations.
+Each digit can represent a different level of detail, like a department, location, or project.
+For most small businesses, a simpler three or four-digit system is more than enough.

 Can I modify my chart of accounts after setting it up?